feathersjs/docs/api/client/socketio.md

 #### created

-The `created` event will be published with the callback data when a service `create` returns successfully.
+The `created` event will be published with the callback data, when a service `create` returns successfully.

 ```js
 var socket = io('http://localhost:3030/');